In 1149 of the Common Era, Eleanor, Duchess of Aquitaine and Queen of France set forth on Crusade with her tyrannous husband, Louis VII.

-Their supplies gone, the party quickly had to find shelter, food and water.
+Their supplies were gone, and the party quickly had to find shelter, food, and water.
 They settled in for a respite along a wonderful sandy beach.

 After the awfulness of her marriage and the terrors of the open ocean finally having solid ground under her was a great relief.

 Eleanor set to work exploring the wonders of this new land.